DiademNetwork/diadem-dapp-boilerplate/README.md

 Client for Diadem Network application for Qtum Hackathon.

-If you do not know what Diadem Netowkr is about, please [Check cocumentation](https://github.com/DiademNetwork/qtum-dapp-documentation)
+If you do not know what Diadem Network is about, please [Check documentation](https://github.com/DiademNetwork/qtum-dapp-documentation)

 ## Techs used